jeremysz0419/sunshine-city/README.md

 **Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)**

+No change in model choice

-**Description of how they have trained the model thus far, and any additional training that will take place**
+**Description of how they have trained the model thus far, and any additional training that will take place** The model was trained on standardized data containing the years, electricity from fossil fuels, electricity from renewables, gdp, and population.
+Some data was missing in years before 1985 and after 2019, so further training would include data that could fill in those gaps.

 **Description of current accuracy score**
+N/A

 ### Dashboards